This article compares the two most popular blockchain platforms — Hyperledger and Ethereum, along with the basic concepts of these two platforms.

 The Structure of the Networks

 For more depth in Hyperledger vs Quorum, we need to go to consensus level.
-When it comes to consensus, we earlier noted that Hyperledger fabric has an innovative mechanism where transactions are executed before being registered on the blockchain.
+When it comes to consensus, we earlier noted that Hyperledger Fabric consensus has an innovative mechanism where transactions are executed before being registered on the blockchain.
+So, Ethereum consensus mechanism is inferior compared to Hyperledger Fabric.

 As such, this allows for higher transactions speeds in a secure and trusted environment.
 Clearly, this is opposed to the traditional order-execute model that other blockchain platforms support.